Action Research on Workforce Nutrition in the Supply Chains

 - VF Corporation’s Worker and Community Development Initiative: VF Corporation is partnering with CARE International and the Global Alliance for Improved Nutrition (GAIN) to improve health and nutrition in the supply chain through initiatives to increase health and nutrition literacy of management and employees of supplying factories, and to build capacity both within (in-house canteens and health providers) and beyond (local food vendors) the supplier factories.
 It is a strand of the company’s extensive Worker and Community Development (WCD) initiative.

-ATNI hopes that this paper provides inspiration to companies to invest in improving nutrition for workers in their supply chains who need it the most.
+ATNi hopes that this paper provides inspiration to companies to invest in improving nutrition for workers in their supply chains who need it the most.
 It is a call to action for both companies and other organizations working with companies in their supply chains, including NGOs, policymakers and other accountability mechanism organizations, to engage companies to do more for the nutrition and health of their supply chain workers, and together contribute to ending hunger and poverty globally.

 For further information, please contact please contact Efi Chatzinikolaou, Program Manager